 - Seven Common Tax Mistakes

 - Tax Advice For Parents

 Seven Common Tax Mistakes1.
 Dependents' Social Security Numbers

 If you had a baby last year, you need to get a Social Security number for your child before you file your tax return.
-The IRS will not allow you to claim a dependency exemption, Child Tax Credit or Earned Income Credit without a valid Social Security number.
+The IRS will not allow you to claim the Child Tax Credit or Earned Income Credit without a valid Social Security number.